szunami/blog-1/2017-03-14-data-types.html.md

 The group of cells 1, 2, and 3 holds all elements that are in either `A` or `B`, and relates to Boolean OR.
 In mathematics, this is called the union operator:
 $$A \cup B$$.
-Cells 1 and 2 hold elements that are `A` or `B` but not both, and relate to Boolean XOR.
+Cells 1 and 2 hold elements that are `A` or `B` but not in both, and relate to Boolean XOR.
 This is called the disjoint union or symmetric union:
 $$A \Delta B$$.
 Cell 3 alone is composed of items that are both `A` and `B`, and relates to Boolean AND.
 This is also called the intersection: $$A \cap B$$.
 </aside>